T

 neighborhood

-A trendy and bohemian district known for its independent boutiques, vintage shops, street art, cafes, and vibrant nightlife.
-It's a perfect area for exploring on foot and soaking in the local atmosphere.
+A trendy and bohemian district known for its independent boutiques, vintage shops, cozy cafes, and vibrant street art.
+A great place to explore local culture.

 4. Evening